 Minecraft is almost perfect.
 Minecraft with mods: well, it’s even better.
-Nearly four years since Minecraft’s first public release, it might be starting to feel a little built same-y.
+Nearly six years since Minecraft’s first public release, it might be starting to feel a little built same-y.
 If you feel that way, it’s time to fall head over heels in love all over again.
-Here's a list of the twenty most creative, time-saving and useful mods for Minecraft.
+Here's a list of the thirty most creative, time-saving, and useful mods for Minecraft.

 Finally, it goes without saying that if you've got a Minecraft world that you're incredibly attached to, then back it up before you fiddle around with mods too much.
 It's unlikely, but just like taking your first diamond pickaxe through a nether portal, there's always a risk that something terrible might happen.